Updated November 2025

 9. What musical instrument do you like listening to the most?
 Why?

-There are lots of instruments that I like listening to, but my favourite one is the quitar.
+There are lots of instruments that I like listening to, but my favourite one is the guitar.
 It can be really versatile: from catchy tunes to a heart-breaking romantic melody.
 Moreover, this instrument is very often used all over the world.
 So that we can enjoy some beautiful national pieces of music, for example, Spanish guitar.

 10. Have you ever learned to play a musical instrument?
 Which one?

 I have tried to learn to play the piano and the guitar several times.
 But to tell the truth, it wasn’t really successful.
 I probably don’t have a knack for music.
 However, my parents wanted me to play musical instruments and go to art school.
-It was a complete disaster amd torture for me.
+It was a complete disaster and torture for me.

 11. How often do you do sport?
 Why

 I try to go in for sport at least twice a week.
 If I had more free time I would do sports nearly everyday.
 But I am usually very busy during the week, so I go to the gym at the weekend, do some workouts there or just run on the treadmill for half an hour.
 After that I visit swimming pool with a sauna and spa zone.
-That helps me to keep fit.
+That helps me keep fit.

 12. Would you like to take up a new sport in the future?
 Why?